 There shall not be less than a 12 inches vertical separation between communication conductors supported on brackets within the outer pin positions on one crossarm and the communication conductors on another crossarm.
 The vertical clearances specified in Table 2, Cases 1 to 14, Column C shall be provided between the conductor on a bracket and the conductor level of any other conductors not supported on the crossarm to which the bracket is attached.

-This rule shall not apply to clearances between conductors of the same or similar circuits at points of transposition.
+EXCEPTION: This rule shall not apply to clearances between conductors of the same or similar circuits at points of transposition.

 Attached Directly to Poles: On poles which carry no crossarms, open wire conductors which are attached to the

 sides of poles by means of hooks, knobs or brackets may be placed in any

 position within the 3 feet next below the topmost conductor on the pole.The vertical separation between conductor supports on

 the same side of pole in this space of 3 feet shall be not less than 6 inches.